 - In "The Showstopper", 47 must take out Dalia Margolis and Victor Novikov, the leaders of an international spy ring.
 Since they are the sole masterminds of the ring, it ceases to exist after their deaths.

-- In "The World of Tomorrow", you are tasked with killing Silvio Caruso, a genius but paranoid biologist who just developed a new super-virus, his assistant Francesca de Santis, who might be the only person that might recreate the virus, and then destroy the virus itself.
+- In "The World of Tomorrow", you are tasked with killing bioengineer Silvio Caruso, who just developed a new super-virus, his assistant Francesca de Santis, who might be the only person capable of completing the virus without Caruso, and then destroy the virus itself.
 With no means of recreating the virus, the project is cancelled afterwards.

-- In "A Gilded Cage", 47 must kill Claus Strandberg, who scammed billions of dollars to provoke riots, and his partner general Reza Zaydan, who wants to use the riots to establish a military dictatorship.
-With the people having no one to riot against anymore and the military having no one capable of becoming dictator, the plans are terminated.
+- In "A Gilded Cage", 47 must kill corrupt banker Claus Hugo Strandberg, who scammed billions of dollars to provoke riots, and his partner general Reza Zaydan, who wants to use the riots to establish a military dictatorship.
+With the people having no one to riot against anymore and the military without a figurehead capable of becoming dictator, the plans are terminated.

 - In "Freedom Fighters", 47 is tasked with killing the leaders of a paramilitary terrorist group.
 With all of them dead the group is apparently disbanded.